Amalie Leth-Nissen: Amateur career

 Leth-Nissen had a successful amateur career and joined the National Team.
 Representing Denmark, she won the 2019 European Girls' Team Championship and lead her team to a third-place finish in the 2022 European Ladies' Team Championship alongside her sister Cecilie.
 Representing Europe, she won the 2019 Junior Vagliano Trophy and the 2021 Junior Solheim Cup.

 Leth-Nissen won the stroke-play qualifying at the 2020 The Women's Amateur Championship and was the number one seed going into match-play.
 She claimed three birdies in her last five holes, to face her sister Cecilie in the opening last-64 tie.

 In 2020, she came close to completing the domestic triple, winning the Danish National Girls Championship and the Danish National Match Play Championship, while finishing second at the Danish National Stroke Play Championship, a stroke behind Sofie Kibsgaard Nielsen and seven strokes ahead of the rest of the field.

 In 2020 and 2021, she topped the Danish Golf Union Junior Order of Merit.

 Leth-Nissen made two starts on the LET Access Series as an amateur.
 In 2021, she was solo second at the 2021 Terre Blanche Ladies Open in France, four strokes behind Linn Grant.
 In 2022, she finished runner-up, four strokes behind her sister Cecilie, at the Smørum Ladies Open held at her home club.

 In 2022, she rose to 6th place in the World Amateur Golf Rankings after winning the French International Lady Juniors Amateur Championship and the Junior Invitational at Sage Valley.
 Held since 2011 for boys, Leth-Nissen won the inaugural girls' Junior Invitational and donned the prestigious gold jacket following a playoff win over Bailey Shoemaker.
 She also competed at the Augusta National Women's Amateur.

 Professional career

 Leth-Nissen turned professional after securing a place on the 2023 Ladies European Tour in December 2022.
 She finished T13 at LET Q-School at La Manga in Spain, after at times holding the outright lead.

-In her first LET start, she tied for 7th at the Magical Kenya Ladies Open.
+In her first LET start, she tied for 7th at the Magical Kenya Ladies Open, then missed 13 consecutive cuts to drop down to the LET Access Series for 2024.
+In 2025, she won the Terre Blanche Ladies Open and was runner-up at the Montauban Ladies Open and Västerås Ladies Open, to finish 7th in the season rankings and graduate to the LET for 2026.